7 Tips and Tricks to Get the Most Out of Networking Events

 Unfortunately, without effective networking, there will likely be no representation, no pitch meetings, no option agreements, and no writers rooms.
 To get to the next level in your writing career, networking is a necessary evil.
 It has to be done.

-The upside to events like the upcoming ScreenCraft Writers Summit in Atlanta is that they create invaluable opportunities to be in the same rooms with agents, managers, and award-winning writers, directors, and producers.
+The upside to networking events (like ScreenCraft Writers Summit) is that they create invaluable opportunities to be in the same rooms with agents, managers, and award-winning writers, directors, and producers.

 The question is: what can you do to ensure that you get the most of being in those rooms?

-To answer that, here are 7 Tips and Tricks that can help you chum it up (the friendly kind, not the shark bait kind) at networking events to get the most out of them.
-I even buried some bonus tips just for the attendees of the ScreenCraft Writers Summit.
-If you’re going to be there, come find me or @ me and let me know how these are working out for you!
-Find me on Twitter here.
+To answer that, here are 7 tips and tricks that can help you chum it up (the friendly kind, not the shark bait kind) at networking events to get the most out of them.

 Most people at networking events will congregate in groups, especially around the panelists and mentors.
 Shouldering your way into those circles and wiggling into those conversations without seeming like an eavesdropper or creep is difficult.
 The best thing to do first is observe and check the temperature of the conversation—is it a private conversation or is it open?
 If it’s open, try to position yourself closer to the conversation naturally – maybe they are standing in line to get food, or refilling their drinks.
 That’s a perfect time for you to be hungry or thirsty too (and work your way into the group).
 Then listen, and wait for a lull or opening in the conversation, where you can chime in with your opinion on the subject and introduce yourself.
 “Hey!
 I’m sorry.
 I couldn’t help but overhear you talking about that new “Hanna” show on Amazon.
 I loved it too!
 My name is Mary, by the way.
 Nice to meet you all.”